markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.markdown

 More information and source [here](https://github.com/markets/unscoped_associations).

 ### Installation
-Add this line to you Gemfile:
+Add this line to your Gemfile:

 ```
 gem 'unscoped_associations'